Srihari1176/fundraiser-mern/README.md

 - 🧾 Create and manage fundraising campaigns
 - 💰 Submit and track donations in real-time
-- 📊 MongoDB-backed persistent storage
+- 📊 MySQL gives Structure
 - 🎨 Responsive UI built with **TailwindCSS**
 - 🔐 Secure API architecture with CORS enabled
 - ⚙️ CI/CD ready — automatic deployment from GitHub on every push